-- Type: Sightseeing
+- Sightseeing Type

-- Time to Spend: Half Day to Full Day
+- Half Day to Full Day Time to Spend

 To find excellent views of Maui's beautiful coastline, all you need to do is drive.
-The Road to Hana is a scenic highway that twists through the lush rainforest and past the cascading waterfalls that line the island's eastern shore.
+The Road to Hana is a scenic highway (Highway 360) that twists through the lush rainforest and past the cascading waterfalls that line the island's eastern shore.
 Most people start their trip in Kahului (home to Maui's main airport) with the intention of motoring 55 miles to Hana.
 The trip isn't always easy: The route often surprises unfamiliar drivers with hairpin turns.
 But those who decide to step on the gas aren't sorry they did.
 Despite all the hype and mental preparation, travelers are regularly surprised by the drive's beauty.

 The Road to Hana might seem short, but traveling it will most likely take all day given the number of scenic lookouts and other places to stop.
 Those who have driven the Road to Hana highly recommend taking your time and stopping as often as possible.
 Reviewers also recommend starting your drive early in the morning, as the road grows congested as the day progresses.
 If you'd rather let someone else do the driving, there are several tour companies that offer tours in luxury vans, including Valley Isle Excursions and Temptation Tours.
 Though pricier than driving yourself, taking a tour allows you to focus on the incredible scenery while someone else focuses on navigating the winding curves.